microsoft/clrmd/Documentation/WalkingTheHeap.md

 Ephemeral segments, gen2 segments, and large object segments.
 There is exactly 1 ephemeral segment per logical heap, and the ephemeral segment contains gen0, gen1, and gen2 objects.
-When we run out of space on the ephemeral segment, we allocate a gen2 segment and move some (or all) gen2 objects from the ephermal segment to the new segment.
+When we run out of space on the ephemeral segment, we allocate a gen2 segment and move some (or all) gen2 objects from the ephemeral segment to the new segment.
 If there's already a gen2 segment for that logical heap, we will continue to move gen2 objects out of the ephemeral segment onto the gen2 segment until we run out of room.
 There can be any number of gen2